RARNIUM/Reresunwon-Femi-Kehinde/SwagLabDEMO/HAMBURGERG-TC.md

 *Status: PASS*

-## TC-005 – Verify that clicking the About option redirects the user to the main Sauce Labs website. ##
+# TC-005 – Verify that clicking the About option redirects the user to the main Sauce Labs website. #

 Test Scenario:
 Verify that clicking the About option redirects the user to the main Sauce Labs website.

-Precondition: User is on the SauceDemo homepage page.
+Precondition: User is on the SauceDemo Hamburger Menu.

 Test Data: None